What is Urinary incontinence?

 Causes of total incontinence

 Total incontinence is when your bladder cannot store any urine at all.
-It mean you either pass large amounts of urine constantly, or you pass urine occasionally with frequent leaking in between.
+It means you either pass large amounts of urine constantly, or you pass urine occasionally with frequent leaking in between.

 - a problem with your bladder from birth